thewoolleyman/workspaces-server-setup/gitlab_setup.md

 ## Set up DNS

 - Follow https://docs.gitlab.com/omnibus/settings/dns
-- Note this is required for the initial LetsEncrypt certificate to work during installation
-- However, if you just want to access the server from your internal network, you can add it to the `/etc/hosts` from your local machine.
+- If you want to access the server from your internal network, you can add its internal network IP to to the `/etc/hosts` from your local machine with the `gitlab.example.com` entry.

 ## Install gitlab-ee package